 Toppings are so fun on smoothies as I feel like it really takes your smoothie from being plain to a fancy smoothie that you’d pay big bucks for at a cafe.
 Here are some ideas on what you can top your smoothie with to kick it up a notch!

-- drizzle of peanut butter or nut butter
+- drizzle of peanut butter or nut butter: just a bit of extra creaminess added

 The Best Blender for Smoothies